Antipurity/sensor-network/js-lib/test/README.md

+The sensor network is not born perfect, but improves instead.

 `test.html` here runs unit tests and benchmarks.
 Run it to run them.

 (To run it, you may need to [serve `/js-lib` ](https://www.npmjs.com/package/http-server)[locally](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server), or in Firefox, in `about:config`, set `security.fileuri.strict_origin_policy` to `false` to allow JS modules to actually access what they [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).)